 Representing the best of the strategy genre, these titles range from punishingly difficult to accessible.
 Some require hours to completely understand every aspect of gameplay, while others are easier to jump into without worrying about instructions.
 If there is one constant among all of them, though, it’s that they perfectly define strategy gaming.

-Developer: Mimimi Games Publisher: THQ Nordic Platform: PC, PS4, XB1
+Developer: Mimimi Games Publisher: THQ Nordic Platform: PC, PS4, Xbox One

 The west is wild in this prequel to the rootin’ tootin’, gunslingin’ Desperados series.
 Travel back to where it all began for John Cooper and his band of miscreants in this technically impressive, visually appealing strategy game.